Ajsalemo/java-jar-cicd-examples/README.md

 # java-jar-devops-examples
-Various examples using Maven and Gradle with CI/CD, for both jar and war based deployments
+Various examples using Maven and Gradle with CI/CD, for both jar based deployments

 Steps to run locally:
 1. Clone this repository